dauphaihau/camille/README.md

 ```

 ## Deployed Version
-For some reason, bugs on production version, I have still fixing so u can quickly view via video I demo
+Currently, on the production version there is a login error, I have still fixing so u can quickly view project via <a href="https://www.youtube.com/watch?v=MZjKvX9FEjo">video</a> I demo

 [//]: # (## Deployed Version)
 [//]: # (<a href="">Visit the live app</a>)